Alexander-Protasenya/Tulur.JsRouter/README.md

 9. Minimal size: 1 kb approx. for compact version.

 ### Usage

+This JS library is available on NuGet:

+`PM> Install-Package Tulur.JsRouter`

 Here is a simple and complete example of using:

 ```html